 - Twenty-two students from the college were named 2016 University Presidential Scholars.
 The designation is the highest academic honor that WMU can bestow on its undergraduates.

 - Students in environmental and sustainability studies address complex challenges related to sustainability of freshwater anywhere in the world.

 - Graduate students were awarded for their scholarly endeavors during WMU's Research and Creative Activities Poster Day.

-- College of Arts and Sciences faculty accounted for $53,491,311 million in sponsored research during a five-year time span, an average of $10,698,262 million each year.
+- College of Arts and Sciences faculty accounted for $4.9 million in sponsored research for 2015-16.

 - College of Arts and Sciences faculty regularly receive some of the most prestigious awards in American higher education, including a McArthur Grant, Guggenheim Fellowships, a Humboldt Foundation Fellowship, the Alexander Gode Medal, NSF Achievement Grants, Fulbright Fellowships, NEA Fellowships, and appointments to national academies.

 - WMU hosted the First Annual High School Model UN Conference in 2016.

 - The new Michigan budget includes WMU funding for new geologic mapping.

 - The Health DReAM team uses epidemiology, geography and statistics for community wide well-being.